GeneralA6/menu-handler/README.md

 the active element which triggers opening of the menu

 type: `read only`
-default: `element.open` ,if element.mobileOpen is not empty and mobile breakpoint query returns true ,then `element.mobileOpen`
+default: `element.open` ,if element.mobileOpen is not empty and mobile breakpoint query returns true ,then `element.mobileOpen`.
 **note**: use this ,if you need it in the custom function you pass. **don't use element.open or element.mobileOpen**

 ___